Information for Visiting Observers

 groceries on your way to the Administrative Complex in the

 equipped kitchens with a variety of staples such as coffee, flour,

-outdoor grills are available.
+margarine, and condiments.
+Outdoor grills are available.
 Kitchen users are responsible for

 timely dishwashing and kitchen clean up.